Brief: If you are encountering snap not found error for some Snap packages, this tutorial will help you find why.

 Troubleshooting error: snap not found

-Before you do anything else, please make sure that you have snapd installed on your system.
-You can install it using the standard package installation command of your Linux distribution.
+Before doing anything else, please ensure that you have snapd installed on your system.

-For Debian and Ubuntu based distributions, use the command below:
+For Debian and Ubuntu-based distributions, use the command below:

 sudo apt install snapd

-Once you have made sure that snapd is installed, let’s move forward.
-Try to see if your system actually finds the snap application in question.
+Try to see if your system finds the snap application in question.

 For example, if you are trying to install VLC using Snap and your system cannot find the application, try to list all the Snap packages available with ‘v’ or ‘vl’ etc.